-4.2.
-This code addresses Good Agricultural Practices (GAPs) and Good Hygienic Practices (GHPs) that will help control microbial, chemical and physical hazards associated with all stages of the production of fresh fruits and vegetables from primary production to consumption.
+- 2. This code addresses Good Agricultural Practices (GAPs) and Good Hygienic Practices (GHPs) that will help control microbial, chemical and physical hazards associated with all stages of the production of fresh fruits and vegetables from primary production to consumption.
 Particular attention is given to minimizing microbial hazards.
-The code provides a general framework of recommendations to allow uniform adoption by this sector rather than providing detailed recommendations for specific agricultural practices, operations or commodities.
+The code provides a general framework of recommendations to allow uniform adoption by this sector rather than providing detailed recommendations for specific agricultural practices, operations or commodities. - 3.

-2.3.
 The fresh fruit and vegetable industry is very complex.
 Fresh fruits and vegetables are produced and packed under diverse environmental conditions.
 It is recognized that some of the provisions in this code may be difficult to implement in areas where primary production is conducted in small holdings, in both developed and developing countries and also in areas where traditional farming is practiced.
 Therefore, the code is, of necessity, a flexible one to allow for different systems of control and prevention of contamination for different groups of commodities.

-3.4.
-This code of practice covers general hygienic practices for the from primary production and packing to conmsumption of fresh fruits and vegetables cultivated for human consumption in order to produce a safe and wholesome product: particularly for those intended to be consumed raw.
+- 4. This code of practice covers general hygienic practices for the primary production and packing of fresh fruits and vegetables cultivated for human consumption in order to produce a safe and wholesome product: particularly for those intended to be consumed raw.
 Specifically, this code is applicable to fresh fruits and vegetables grown in the open field or in protected facilities (hydroponic systems, greenhouses/net houses, etc).
 It concentrates on microbial hazards and addresses physical and chemical hazards only in so far as these relate to GAPs and GHPs.
-Some requirements may not be applicable to fresh fruits with very low risk with no record as a source of outbreak i.e. fruits from tall tree with inedible peel such as durian, mangosteen, coconut, rambutan, etc.
+Some requirements may not be applicable to fresh fruits with very low risk with no record as a source of outbreak i.e. fruits from tall tree with inedible peel such as durian, mangosteen, coconut, rambutan, etc. - 5.

-4.5.
 The Annexes for Ready-to-Eat Fresh Pre-cut Fruits and Vegetables (Annex I), Sprout Production (Annex II), Fresh Leafy Vegetables (Annex III), Melons (Annex IV) and Berries (Annex V) are supplements to this code and include additional recommendations to cover hygienic practice specific for these commodities.

 6. This code follows the format of the General Principles of Food Hygiene (CAC/RCP 1-1969) and should be used in conjunction with it and other applicable codes such as the Guidelines on the Application of General Principles of Food Hygiene to the Control of Foodborne Parasites (CAC/GL 88-2016), Guidelines on the Application of General Principles of Food Hygiene to the Control of Viruses in Food (CAC/GL 79-2012), the Code of Practice for Packaging and Transport of Fresh Fruits and Vegetables (CAC/RCP 44-1995) and the Code of Practice for the Processing and Handling of Quick Frozen Foods (CAC/RCP 8-1976).
-Because of the wide variation in the nature of fruits and vegetables and production practices, Fflexibility in application is an essential element of this code.
-Implementation of any hygienic practices is proportionate to the risk of foodborne illness or the characteristics of the commodity (e.g., conditions and practices associated with growing fruits from tall trees and that have inedible peel, such as durian, mangosteen, coconut and rambutan, present a lower likelihood of contamination at primary production than fruits such as melons or berries grown on or near the ground).
+Flexibility in application is an essential element of this code.
+Implementation of any hygienic practices is proportionate to the risk of foodborne illness or the characteristics of the commodity.